jr-robotics/robo-gym/README.md

 More details and guides on how to contribute will be added soon!

-If you encounter troubles running robo-gym or if you have questions please submit a new [issue](https://github.com/jr-robotics/robo-gym/issues/new/).
+If you have general questions or ideas that you would like to share please [start a new discussion](https://github.com/jr-robotics/robo-gym/discussions/new).

 # Citation
 [back to top](#robo-gym)